 Owner/approver: Head of ESG & Quality

-Lerøy Seafood Group (Lerøy) shall take measures to minimise our impact on local water sources and the surrounding environment that we directly and indirectly use in our operations.
-Sustainable management of these water sources is important to ensure continued operations and a sound business model.
+Lerøy Seafood Group (LSG) will work to limit as much as possible the impact on our local water sources and surrounding environment that are directly and indirectly affected by our operations.
+Sustainable management of these water sources is important to maintain our operations and business model.